joseltg/cv/cvEN.md

 # JOSE LUIS TELLO GUZMAN
 Mobile: +51 989269456 / Email: jose.luis.tello@gmail.com / National Identity Card: 41590081 / https://www.linkedin.com/in/jose-luis-tello-guzman/

-### Solution Architect | Systems Engineer | MBA, PMP®, TOGAF® 9 Foundation, BIAN Banking Architecture Foundation, PSM™, Microsoft Certified
+### Solution Architect | Systems Engineer | MBA, PMP®, TOGAF® 9 Foundation, Archimate® 3 Foundation, BIAN Banking Architecture Foundation, PSM™, Microsoft Certified
 Jose has 18+ years of professional experience in Information Technology (IT), in specialties such as enterprise architecture, project management, software development and others.

 He is currently a **Solutions Architect at BCP**, the leading bank in the Peruvian financial market and one of the largest bank in Latin America, that is a part of the financial holding Credicorp (NSY: BAP)